YimingMa/YIMINGMA.github.io/_posts/2022-03-08-generative-adversarial-nets.md

 ### The "Indirect" Training Method

 During training, GMNs compare the distribution of generated samples with that of the ground-truth samples directly, since we are using some pre-defined methods to estimate the distance between distributions based on samples.
 GANs instead replace these sample-based metrics by a downstream task.
 Since our goal is to generate a dog image that looks like real images, the downstream task is to discriminate between the real ones and synthesised ones.
-Or, we could say a “non-discrimination” task as we want the discrimination to fail as much as possible. <span style="color:RoyalBlue;">So, in a GAN architecture, we have a **discriminator**, that takes samples of true and generated data and that try to classify them as well as possible, and a **generator** that is trained to fool the discriminator as much as possible.</span> Let’s see on a simple example why the direct and indirect approaches we mentioned should, in theory, lead to the same optimal generator.
+Or, we could say a "non-discrimination" task as we want the discrimination to fail as much as possible. <span style="color:RoyalBlue;">So, in a GAN architecture, we have a **discriminator**, that takes samples of true and generated data and that try to classify them as well as possible, and a **generator** that is trained to fool the discriminator as much as possible.</span> Let's see on a simple example why the direct and indirect approaches we mentioned should, in theory, lead to the same optimal generator.

 ### The Ideal Case: Perfect Generator and Discriminator